vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/json-io.md

 ![_Input and Results_](img/input-and-results-json.png)

 The `String` result of the Workflow Execution is what we wanted.
 Now you know how to use an arbitrary Scala type as the input parameter for a Temporal Workflow.
 You can change the definition of that type without changing the signature of the Workflow method that takes it.

+In the next section you will learn how to include Activities in a Workflow.